How long are the studies at Augustine College?

 Are there electives?

-Because Augustine College follows the ancient model of higher education, focused on knowledge important to the life of any human being, electives have not been created.
+Because Augustine College follows the older model of higher education, focused on knowledge important to the life of any human being, electives have not been created.

 Does Augustine College have accreditation?

-As a college offering two distinct, yet related four-month programmes, Augustine College is ineligible to receive accreditation and does not qualify as a designated learning institute in Canada.
+As a college offering two distinct four-month programmes, Augustine College is ineligible to receive accreditation and does not qualify as a designated learning institute in Canada.

-As Augustine College was conceived to offer an educational alternative to the large university, our enrolment will always be well below that number, making us ineligible for membership in the AUCC.
+As Augustine College was conceived to offer an educational alternative to the large university, our enrolment will always be well below the number required for membership in Universities Canada/the Association of Universities and Colleges of Canada.
 Instead of accreditation we have transfer agreements with a growing list of universities keen to have our students.

 For more information see: accreditation.